qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 **Command line option** ``--nocustomization``

-Using this argument, existing GUI customization will not be applied at startup.
+Using this option, existing GUI customization will not be applied at startup.

 .. _custom_commandline:

 **Command line option** ``--customizationfile``

-Using this command line argument, you can define a UI customization file, that will be used at startup.
+Using this option, you can define a UI customization file, that will be used at startup.

 **Command line option** ``--globalsettingsfile``

-Using this command line argument, you can specify the path for a Global Settings file (.ini), also known as the Default Settings.
+Using this option, you can specify the path for a Global Settings file (.ini), also known as the Default Settings.
 The settings in the specified file replace the original inline default ones, but the user profiles' settings will be set on top of those.